 What are some pros and cons?

 Pros: Short term.
-Only 30 days.
 Losing weight is expected when so many foods are restricted.
 No harm from omitting what are traditionally recognized as important food groups (dairy, grains, legumes) for a short time.
 Does not involve buying special products.

 Cons: No medical basis for recommendations.
-Not good if you are a vegetarian as traditional protein sources (tofu, beans, dairy, peanuts) are omitted.
+Not good if you are a vegetarian as traditional protein sources (tofu, beans, dairy, nuts) are omitted.
 No published research that this actually works.

 Eating a healthy diet and being active are both really important for being healthy, but for many people diet and exercise alone aren’t enough to help them reach their weight-loss goals.
 If this sounds familiar, read this fascinating article about what to do when diet and exercise aren’t getting you to where you want to be.

 While this article provides guidance about healthy eating, it’s important to stress that for many people, diet and exercise alone aren’t enough to reach a healthier weight.
 The good news is that there are safe and effective medical treatments available that can address the biological issues that make sustained weight loss difficult.
 To find a physician near you who specializes in weight management, click here.

 Get a weekly text to help you stay on track with your health goals!
 Click here to sign up.